ChrisDietrich/CodingBestPracticePython/README.md

 # Best Practice when coding in Python

-* Target Python 3, not Python 2 (Python 2 will be outdated in 2020)
+* Target Python 3, not Python 2 (Python 2 has [reached end of life](https://www.python.org/doc/sunset-python-2/) on Jan 1st, 2020)
 * Use [f-strings](https://www.python.org/dev/peps/pep-0498/) where appropriate
   * Example
   ```python